Skip to content

 File and Directory Structure

-The deployment utilizes the following directory structure for configuration, data, and logs:
+The application utilizes the following directory structure for configuration, data, and execution:

-• /opt/data: Main directory for Jupyter data and user files.
+• /opt/data: Root directory for Jupyter data and virtual environment.

-• /opt/data/jupyter: Directory containing the Python virtual environment and Jupyter installation.
+• /opt/data/jupyter: Location of the Python virtual environment.

-• /root/nginx: Directory containing the Docker Compose file for the reverse proxy.
+• /root/nginx: Directory containing the Docker Compose configuration for the proxy.

 Application Installation Process

-3. Initializing a Python virtual environment at /opt/data/jupyter.
+7. A Python virtual environment is created at /opt/data/jupyter.

-4. Installing the following Python packages within the virtual environment:
+8. The following Python packages are installed within the virtual environment:

-11. Setting a password for the Jupyter interface.
+14. A password is generated for the Jupyter Notebook interface.

 Docker Containers and Their Deployment